violetyao/ClapClass/README.md

 How to use different libraries, such as firebase APIs and NoSQL, and Dreamweaver is a great tool to visualize and locate code!

 ## What's next for ClapClass
-We would incorporate more study group features, such as grabing food together when group members' available time slots are close during meal time.
+We would incorporate more study group features, such as grabing food together when group members' available time slots are close around meal time.
 We also plan to implement a credit system.
 Showing up on time for group meetings and sharing lecture notes will increase credit and vice versa.

 ## API
 get_user_name(userid) // Given a userId, return the corresponding username